JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 #### ✏️ Fonts

-For fonts, I'm using a copyright free font (has a liscence permitting the use of this font for any means, in any capacity) found on itch.io.
+For fonts, I'm using a copyright free font (has a license permitting the use of this font for any means, in any capacity) found on itch.io.
+// TODO: Add custom DIE font here.

 [PeaberryBase](https://emhuo.itch.io/peaberry-pixel-font)